wannabeOG/ExpertNet-Pytorch/README.md

 Once you invoke the **`generate_models.py`** file with the appropriate arguments, the following things shall happen

 1. The Autoencoder model is trained on the features of the last convolutional layer of an Alexnet model (the preprocessing steps are as detailed in ``section 3.1`` of the paper) and the model is stored in **`./models/autoencoders`** with the appropriate task number.
-The facility to restart training from a given checkpoint is provided so as to protect agianst abrupt failures whilst training
+The facility to restart training from a given checkpoint is provided so as to protect against abrupt failures whilst training

 2. After an autoencoder model is trained, a search is carried out over the already existing autoencoders to determine the "expert" which is most closely related to the new task using the task-relatedness metric described in `section 3.3` of the paper